 the brethren and being fruitful for the Kingdom of God is more important than

-his desire to live in paradise.
+living in paradise.
 He would eventually get there, and so there

 Phi 1-25